rkimoakbioinformatics/oakvar/README.md

-OxygenV Core is a genomic variant interpretation platform, based on and further developed from [OpenCRAVAT](https://github.com/KarchinLab/open-cravat) by [Oak Bioinformatics LLC](https://oakbioinformatics.com).
+OakCRAVAT is a genomic variant interpretation platform, based on and further developed from [OpenCRAVAT](https://github.com/KarchinLab/open-cravat) by [Oak Bioinformatics LLC](https://oakbioinformatics.com).

-OxygenV Core uses the same commands as OpenCRAVAT.
-Thus, to use OxygenV Core, do `pip uninstall open-cravat` and `pip install oxygenv-core`.
+OakCRAVAT uses the same commands as OpenCRAVAT.
+Thus, to use OakCRAVAT do `pip uninstall open-cravat` and `pip install oak-cravat`.
 The same `oc` commands will work.

 For documentation on `oc` commands, see [OpenCRAVAT Documentation](https://open-cravat.readthedocs.org).